 - Slick carpets or walkways with loose carpet samples

-If you or a loved one recognizes one or more of these conditions related to a slip and fall, don’t hesitate to pick up the phone and call Polito & Associates for a free consultation.
+If you or a loved one recognizes one or more of these conditions related to a slip and fall, don’t hesitate to pick up the phone and call Polito & Harrington for a free consultation.

 After I Slip and Fall, What Do I Do?